 A. Face recognition of video surveillance

-In the perspective of recent advances in the field of AI-driven face recognition of video surveillance, the human face object tracing for video surveillance has gained widespread adoption in urban security and community management.
-A lot of scholars are committed to the research of computer vision technique with promising accuracies and efficiencies for face recognition and object detection [5-7].
-The face recognition methods mainly include 1) traditional methods, which rely on hand-crafted feature extraction techniques and a pre-trained classifier along with fusion, and 2) deep learning methods, which automatically learn features and classifiers together utilizing enormous quantities of data [8-10].
-With the development of deep learning technology, the application boundary of face recognition will be gradually opened.
-The majority of face recognition in video surveillance today is "closed-set," which only recognizes the identity of previously registered objects.
-However, "open-set" has gained popularity as a result of the differences between the source and target domains, which make it less effective when transferring face recognition systems from controlled environments to uncontrolled scenes.
-Suandi et al. [11,12], proposed fuzzy ARTMAP neural networks to solve the open-set single-sample face recognition problem and an automatic pose normalization technique without model fitting and human intervention, which greatly improves the performance of open-set single-sample face recognition methods in surveillance environments.
-The "open-set" face recognition prone to increase the human privacy exposure degree in the ubiquitous city surveillance network.
+In the perspective of recent advances in the field of AI-driven face recognition for video surveillance, the tracking of human faces in video surveillance has become widely adopted in urban security and community management.
+A lot of scholars are committed to the research of computer vision techniques with promising accuracies and efficiencies for face recognition and object detection [5-7].
+The face recognition methods mainly include 1) traditional methods, which rely on hand-crafted feature extraction techniques and a pre-trained classifier along with fusion, and 2) deep learning methods, which automatically learn features and classifiers together by utilizing enormous quantities of data [8-10].
+With the development of deep learning technology, the application boundaries of face recognition will gradually expand.
+The majority of face recognition in video surveillance today is "closed-set," which only recognizes the identities of previously registered individuals.
+However, the term "open-set" has gained popularity due to the disparities between the source and target domains.
+These disparities make it less effective to transfer face recognition systems from controlled environments to uncontrolled scenes.
+To handle this, Suandi et al. [11,12], proposed fuzzy ARTMAP neural networks to solve the open-set single-sample face recognition problem.
+They also developed an automatic pose normalization technique that does not require model fitting or human intervention.
+These advancements greatly improve the performance of open-set single-sample face recognition methods in surveillance environments.
+The "open-set" face recognition is prone to increasing the degree of human privacy exposure in the ubiquitous city surveillance network.

-The low resolution of urban monitoring picture and the difficulty of small face feature extraction are being changed.
-Even though the surveillance cameras are usually placed far away from the objects and the resolution of the captured face images is low due to distance, extensive research has been carried out for recognizing acceptable recognition features at low quality video frames.
+The low resolution of urban monitoring pictures and the difficulty of feature extraction from small faces are being addressed.
+Even though surveillance cameras are typically positioned at a distance from the objects they capture, resulting in low-resolution face images, extensive research has been carried out to identify reliable recognition features in low-quality video frames.
 Zhao et al. [13] took an end-to-end approach to match high-resolution (HR) images with low-resolution (LR) images in surveillance videos.
-Singh et al. [14] improved the number of descriptors in the image and mitigates the effects of noise based on super-resolution faces.
-Dharrao et al. [15] used the Viola-Jones algorithm to detect the face part in the video sequential frames and improved the quality of the face part by applying a super-resolution scheme based on bicubic interpolation.
-In addition, the multi-resolution convolutional neural networks (MRCNN) and anti-aliasing techniques were adopted to solve the low-resolution problems [16].
+Singh et al. [14] improved the number of descriptors in the image and mitigated the effects of noise based on super-resolution faces.
+Dharrao et al. [15] used the Viola-Jones algorithm to detect the facial region in the sequential frames of the video.
+They enhanced the quality of the facial region by applying a super-resolution scheme based on bicubic interpolation.
+In addition, multi-resolution convolutional neural networks (MRCNN) and anti-aliasing techniques were adopted to solve the low-resolution problems [16].

-The development trend of face recognition technologies shows that the challenge of citizen's face privacy feature under the ubiquitous cameras is more and more serious.
-How to explore a new paradigm for large-scale camera urban applications from the perspective of humanoid cognition by performing face reduction encryption on the recognized video images are meaningful.
+The development trend of face recognition technologies shows that the challenge of protecting citizens' facial privacy under ubiquitous cameras is becoming increasingly serious.
+Exploring a new paradigm for large-scale camera urban applications from the perspective of humanoid cognition is meaningful.
+This can be achieved by performing face-reduction encryption on the recognized video images.

 B. Face encryption and decryption algorithm